Folds in the skin

 Epidermis over epidermis.

-Skin is a tissue.
+Skin is a living tissue.

 Just like any tissue, it can be crumpled, folded and creased.